Supermarkets cut cost of fuel by 3ppl as oil price declines - Forecourt Trader

-Supermarkets cut cost of fuel by 3ppl as oil price declines· 29 January, 2020
+Asda and Sainsbury's cut cost of fuel by 3ppl as oil price declines· 29 January, 2020

 Supermarkets have cut up to 3ppl from their petrol and diesel prices two days after the RAC said there was scope for cuts due to falling oil prices.